Workstation 2020

 It gets a bit tricky to position light sources so that there’s no glare or undesired shadows.
 I ended up putting a tall lamp on the desk, which may be suboptimal but gives very good results.
 In general it’s better to make the light scatter against walls, even if it requires more power.

-I only really use my Intel Skull Canyon NUC for a computer, if I don’t count my server (or my phone).
-I carry it around everywhere as if it was a laptop, even ordering a second power brick from Intel’s crappy e-shop so that I could keep one at work.
-It’s a wonderful, small but rather fast device, packed with features and lots of RAM and flash memory, and I hope it will last me at least as long as its desktop predecessor.
+I only really used my Intel Skull Canyon NUC for a computer at the time, if I don’t count my server (or my smart phone, which I avoid using).
+I carried it around everywhere as if it was a laptop, even ordering a second power brick from Intel’s crappy e-shop so that I could keep one at work.
+It was a wonderful, small but rather powerful device, packed with features, lots of RAM and flash memory.
+Sadly, it didn’t last me as long as its desktop predecessor, to which I’ll get in a bit.

-The only upgrade I’ve had to do, so to speak, was replacing the thermal paste on the CPU, since it started overheating like crazy after about 2 years of owning it, filling my dmesg with warnings and sounding as if it wanted to take off during heavier tasks such as compilation.
+The only upgrade I had to do, so to speak, was replacing the thermal paste on the CPU, since it started overheating like crazy after about 2 years of use, filling my dmesg with warnings, and sounding as if it wanted to take off during heavier tasks such as compilation.
 I went for Conductonaut, which is a somewhat tricky substance that shouldn’t see temperatures lower than 9 degrees Celsius because it freezes up near that point, though it did its job wonderfully.
-It seems that it has degraded a bit since I put it there but that is to be expected as part of it apparently gets absorbed into the copper heatsink, and I can’t be bothered to reapply it, risking accidental damage in doing so.
+It seemed that it degraded a bit since I put it there but that is to be expected, as part of it apparently gets absorbed into the copper heatsink.
+I couldn’t be bothered to reapply it.

-Anyway, that might be the biggest practical downside: it’s rather noisy under load, which I don’t mind much.
-I also need a dedicated keyboard, pointing device and display everywhere I go with it.
+Anyway, this might be the biggest practical downside: it was rather noisy under load, which I luckily didn’t mind much.
+I also need a dedicated keyboard, pointing device, and display everywhere I went with it.

 Sigh.
 That’s a BenQ PD3220U right there, 4K on 31.5", and while it looks awesome and all, of course it has to have a defect: you can’t see the bottom ~two rows of pixels in their entirety when viewed from a normal angle.